-7 new buses will be run using the 7 most well-known duty cycles on chassis dynamometer.
+7 new buses will be run using the 7 most well known duty cycles on chassis dynamometer.
 Different vehicle weights will be simulated.
 The test vehicles will be 3 European and 4 North American vehicles:

-- diesel (Euro 3) without exhaust after-treatment (European) - diesel (Euro 4/5) with exhaust after-treatment (European) - natural gas, (Euro 5/EEV) (European) - diesel (US 2004 specification), with EGR and particle filter (North American) - natural gas (US specification) - 2 hybrid buses (North American)
+- diesel (Euro 3) without exhaust after-treatment (European) - diesel (Euro 4/5) with exhaust after-treatment (SCR, European) - natural gas, (Euro 5/EEV, European) - diesel (US 2004 specification), with EGR and particle filter (North American) - natural gas (US specification) - diesel (Canadian specification) - 1 diesel-electric hybrid bus (Canadian specification)

 The measurements include both modal analysis of emissions and integrated values over the whole cycle.
 The operating parameters of the engines (derived from the engine control module) are recorded.
-Also fuel consumption will be measured
+Also fuel consumption will be measured.

 VTT will measure the European vehicles.
-West Virginia will test two North American buses with conventional drive train, and Environment Canada will test two buses with hybrid drive train.
+West Virginia will test two North American buses with conventional drive train, and Environment Canada will test one conventional bus and one bus with hybrid drive train.
 A description on VTT's new heavy-duty test facility can be found at: www.vtt.fi/

 Each laboratory will use 3 common cycles: the German Braunschweig bus cycle, the US Orange County bus cycle and the RATP Parisian bus cycle.
 In addition, each laboratory will run tests on at least 4 additional cycles.
+VTT has included the SORT cycles developed by UITP (International Association of Public Transport).